-Practice 8.1 Audit and Risk Management Committee Composition and Chairman Practice 8.4 (Step Up) Independence of Audit and Risk Management Committee
+Practice 9.1 Audit Committee Chairman Practice 9.4 (Step Up) Independence of Audit and Risk Management Committee

 The Audit Committee is made up exclusively of Independent Directors based on the Step-Up recommendation of the Code and also meets the Listing Requirements of which states the Audit Committee is to comprise no fewer than three (3) members and that all members must be Non-Executive Directors with a majority being Independent Directors.
 The Chairman of the Audit Committee is an Independent Director.
 The role and responsibilities of the Audit Committee as well as their rights are set out in the Terms of Reference contained on the corporate website.
-Details of the activities carried out by the Audit Committee in financial year ended 2021 are set out on pages 24 to 26.
+Details of the activities carried out by the Audit Committee for the financial year are set out on pages 27 to 29.